TheRaphael0000/anime_wordclouds/README.md

 To create a visualization :

 1. Extracts the subtitles using [FFMPEG](https://www.ffmpeg.org/) to the VTT format, due to obvious copyright problems, they can't be on the repository.
-2. Preprocess the images using [a graphical tool](https://www.gimp.org/) to create a mask.
+2. Preprocess the image using [a graphical tool](https://www.gimp.org/) to create a mask.
 3. From this mask and the words obtained from the subtitles, the script uses [nltk](https://www.nltk.org/) to remove stop words, [wordcloud](https://pypi.org/project/wordcloud/) to create a visualization and a bit of [numpy](https://numpy.org/) image math's.

 # Neon Genesis Evangelion